Stasky745/recipeScraper/README.md

 4. [Budget Bytes](https://www.budgetbytes.com/)
 5. [Home Chef](https://www.homechef.com)

-I might add a generic scrapper to try and get information from any recipe site, but for now I'll work on these.
+I might add a **generic scraper** to try and get information from any recipe site, but for now I'll work on these.
 Feel free to contribute!

 ## Structs
 ### Recipe
-The scrapper returns a `Recipe` struct in the following form:
+The scraper returns a `Recipe` struct in the following form:
 ```go
 type Recipe struct {
 	// Name of the recipe